-- 2: This buffer is a Schmitt Trigger input when used in Serial Programming mode. - 3: Low-Voltage ICSP Programming (LVP) is enabled by default, which disables the RB3 I/O function.
-LVP must be disabled to enable RB3 as an I/O pin and allow maximum compatibility to the other 18-pin mid-range devices. - 4: This buffer is a Schmitt Trigger input when configured for CCP or SSP mode. - 5: This buffer is a Schmitt Trigger input when configured for SPI or I2C mode. - 6: PIC16F88 only.
+- 2: This buffer is a Schmitt Trigger input when used in Serial Programming mode. - 3: Low-Voltage ICSPTM Programming (LVP) is enabled by default, which disables the RB3 I/O function.
+LVP must be disabled to enable RB3 as an I/O pin and allow maximum compatibility to the other 18-pin mid-range devices. - 4: This buffer is a Schmitt Trigger input when configured for CCP or SSP mode. - 5: This buffer is a Schmitt Trigger input when configured for SPI or IC mode. - 6: PIC16F88 only. - 7: The CCP1 pin is determined by the CCPMX bit in Configuration Word 1 register.